Paul Darke: Academia

 Darke's research on disability representation in film has been highly influential both in academia and in broader society, making significant contributions to the discourse on disability in numerous academic texts.

 In 1997, he received a Wingate Scholarship and a Winston Churchill Memorial Trust Scholarship to research disability and culture in western societies as well as exploring disability access to pilgrimages and shrines.

 He invented the term 'normality drama', to describe a film genre which focuses on the life and experiences of a disabled protagonist.
 His theory is that normality drama uses abnormal— impaired—characters to deal with a perceived threat to the dominant social hegemony of normality.
 He has written about movies such as The Elephant Man and Whose Life is it Anyway, as well as television shows such as Family Guy calling Seth Macfalane's show a 'bold step forward in the canon of disability works'.
 He regularly contributes to broadcast media and features on a podcast on disability and film.

 In 2023, Darke curated an exhibition at the Museum of the Home displaying toys that represent disability including characters from Ironside, The Simpsons and the Barbie collection.
 Darke is currently producing on three documentaries on 'disabled activism' with Miro Griffiths funded by the Leverhulme Trust.

+In the Museums Journal, Darke wrote about the challenges facing disability representation:“A disability pervades all spaces and times: the concern is the curation of its narrative.
+We have progressed beyond mere inclusion and access, and are into the complexities of power dynamics over control of its narratives.
+But the culture sector risks establishing an acceptable and unacceptable perspective – a potential impediment to the transformative influence that disability may bring in terms of rejuvenation and creativity.
+The challenge is to avoid homogenising the discourse into a sanitised narrative.”In 2025, Darke was awarded University of Wolverhampton's Alumni Lifetime Achievement Award for his work as a disability rights pioneer transforming media, arts, and global cultural representation.